policecar/al-gorey-thms/README.md

 ## al-gorey-thms

-A collection of delightful algorithms or curious implementations.
+A collection of delightful algorithms and dark implementations.

 ### Contents

 * [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence):
-  a #wtf JavaScript implementation, cf. http://wtfjs.com/2013/02/12/obfuscated-fibonacci
+  a #wtf JavaScript implementation based on +[], cf. http://wtfjs.com/2013/02/12/obfuscated-fibonacci

 * [Sequitur](http://arxiv.org/pdf/cs.AI/9709102.pdf):
   an implementation in about 300 characters of Perl, found in a footnote of